Skip to main content

 On Holy Days, Marcionite Christians are expected to attend Divine Liturgy and refrain from work and recreation.

-Each Holy Day in the Marcionite Church of Christ corresponds to an actual historical event.
+Each Holy Day in the Marcionite Church corresponds to an actual historical event.
 No date is arbitrary; every observance must have a foundation in either Sacred Scripture or Sacred Tradition.

 Holy Week